skip to Main Content

 • You can make modifications to your bequest.

-• No limit on estate tax deductions for your charitable bequest.
+• There is no limit on the estate tax deductions for your charitable bequest.

 *Note: There is no minimum gift—we appreciate and accept all cash designations.